-What is the story and the meaning behind the mysterious Radiohead bear logo?
-Ever since it appeared on some supplemental artwork associated with Radiohead's fourth album Kid A (2000), the Radiohead bear has almost evolved into a symbol of the band itself, reproduced on W.A.S.T.E. merchandise including T-shirts, posters and even bumper stickers.
-While Radiohead artist Stanley Donwood and lead singer Thom Yorke are credited as the creators of the bear logo, they may have been originally inspired by the early sketches and drawings of American watercolor painter Charles Burchfield.
+What is the story and the secret meaning of the mysterious Radiohead bear logo?
+Ever since it first appeared on some supplemental artwork associated with Radiohead's fourth album Kid A (2000), the Radiohead bear has almost evolved into a symbol of the band itself, reproduced on W.A.S.T.E. band merchandise including T-shirts, posters and even bumper stickers.
+Where did the idea of the bear art come from?
+Radiohead artist Stanley Donwood maybe have been inspired by some early sketches and drawings of Charles Burchfield, an American watercolor painter.

-Radiohead's bear head logo has been known by several names over the years — "Modified Bear," "Despot Bear," "Hunting Bear," and "Blinky Bear," amongst others.
-While the term "Modified Bear" seems to originate from a cartoon strip about genetically modified bears published on Radiohead.com around the time of the Kid A release, the Radiohead bear may have also been "modified" and adapted from the work of another artist, thus making it truly a GMO bear.
+Radiohead's bear head logo has been known by several names over the years: "Modified Bear," "Despot Bear," "Hunting Bear," and "Blinky Bear," amongst others.
+While the term "Modified Bear" seems to originate from a cartoon strip about genetically modified bears published on Radiohead.com around the time of the Kid A release, the Radiohead bear may have also been "modified" and adapted from the work of another artist.
+Talk about a GMO bear!
 For the record, this wouldn't be the first time Radiohead has secretly referenced another artist.

 In comparison, the Radiohead bear almost looks like it could have been drawn by Charles Burchfield himself.
 The face of the Radiohead bear is strikingly similar to Burchfield's tree, sharing the same reptilian eyes, perched ears, and pointy teeth.
 Though the Radiohead bear was later simplified into an easily reproduced logo format, the stippling effects in earlier line drawings of the creature bear even more of a resemblance to Burchfield's sketch (above).